 As a result, they’ve gone beyond standard frameworks to understand why players behave the way they do, using psychological motivation to uncover the true drivers of player engagement.

 In this article, we’ll explore the limitations of player archetypes, extrinsic gamer motivation models, and observable behavioral data without the context of intrinsic human motivation.
-Then, we’ll see how developers are gaining a deeper understanding of their players’ underlying psychological factors by partnering with Solsten.
+Then, we’ll see how developers are gaining instant access to psychological insights through conversational AI tools like Elaris, making deep player understanding accessible to studios of all sizes.

 What can psychological data unlock that the outdated methods can’t?
 By truly understanding player motivations, game developers can create resonant experiences that they know will inspire, engage, and retain their player base.
 They can transcend category expectations, and save time and resources in the process.